Bachelor of Education (Honours) (Early Childhood Education) in Leadership and Special Needs (Four-year Part-time)

 The Field Experience that composed of Integrated Field Experience I (2cps) and Integrated Field Experience II (4cps) aims to assist students to innovate and reflect on their practice that builds on the students' foundation of situated knowledge.
-It helps students critically reflect on their practice and increase their theoretical knowledge of early childhood practice.
+It help students critically reflect on their practice and enrich their theoretical knowledge of early childhood practice.
 Students are expected to develop and implement theory-based teaching Note 2 in an early childhood education setting in Hong Kong Note 3 for enhancing teaching and learning.

 Note 2: Students specializing in Diverse Needs area are required to develop their Field Experience study in Diverse Needs.

 Note 3: Supervisory visits will be arranged in students’ serving school with children at 3-6 years old.

 The Final Year Project comprises of two 3-cp courses:

 - Honours ProjectI/Capstone Project I: Introduction of research methods and proposal in Semester 2 of Year 3; and

 - Honours Project II / Capstone Project II: A one-year project to be conducted in the final year.
 Students can choose their topic from either their Major or Education Studies, and will complete an individual project under the supervision by an academic staff.
 Note 4

 Note 4: Students specializing in Diverse Needs area are required to develop their Honours ProjectII/Capstone Project II study in Diverse Needs.

 Students are required to take one 3-cp course selected from a list of General Education (GE) courses which cover a variety of areas, including positive thinking, stress management, healthy living or teachers’ personal and professional interest.